It's mid October, 2013 and we're getting ready for another busy day as the weather heats up here at Westlakes Vet Hospital.

 The 8th pup, a tan and white male now named 'Gus' found his home with Nurse Jess!
 Gus had been living with her since being weaned from Penny and she and her family knew it was an unbreakable bond.

-Fast forward two months and Nurse Jess recieves a phone call from a woman who tells her that she has adopted Penny!
-She told Nurse Jess that Penny was now named Lucy and that she was settling in very well, she even shares their bed!
+Fast forward two months and Nurse Jess recieves a phone call from a woman who tells her that she will adopted Penny!

 While this story turned out to have a happy ending for nine lives who wouldn't have existed if it wasn't for the caring nature of two of our nurses, many others do not have such a good outcome.